NeilGirdhar/efax/README.rst

 Usage
 =====
 In SciPy, a distribution is represented by a single object, so a thousand distributions need a thousand objects.
 Each object encodes the distribution family, and the parameters of the distribution.
-EFAX has a different representation.
-Each :python:`ExponentialFamily` object encodes only the distribution family for many (say, one thousand) distributions.
-The parameters of the distributions are passed in to various methods on the object to evaluate various things.
+EFAX distribution objects use broadcasting to represent any number of distributions in a single object.

+Each exponential family distribution has two special parametrizations: the natural and the expectation parametrization.
+(These are described in the overview pdf.)
+Consequently, each distribution has two objects, one inheriting from :python:`NaturalParametrization` and one from :python:`ExpectationParametrization`.

+EFAX provides conversions between the two parametrizations, although it sometimes requires numerical optimization to convert from expectation parameters to natural ones.
+JAX doesn't have numerical optimization yet, so this is done in scipy for now.

+Maximum likelihood estimation is just expectation over expectation parameters.
+Models that combine independent predictors just sum natural parameters.
+When we want to optimize such models, we just want to take the gradient of cross entropy with respect to predictions.
 For example,

 .. code:: python